dshetty3/CS-552-Intro-to-Cloud-Computing/README.md

 ### Project 1: Lets Deploy our first application on Cloud

-- **Objective:** Introduce students to basic cryptographic techniques.
+- **Objective:** Build a simple two-tier live chat and deply it in Google Cloud.
 - **Tasks:**
   - Building and Deploying in the Native
       - MongoDB Installation